 We are subject to a number of contingencies and uncertainties including, without limitation, product liability claims, workers' compensation liability, intellectual property litigation, self-insurance obligations, tax examinations, guarantees, class action lawsuits and other matters.
-See Note N - "Litigation and Contingencies" in the Notes to Consolidated Financial Statements for more information regarding contingencies and uncertainties, including our proceedings involving a claim in Brazil regarding payment of ICMS tax, penalties and related interest.
+See Note N - "Litigation and Contingencies" in the Notes to Consolidated Financial Statements for more information regarding contingencies and uncertainties.
 We are insured for product liability, general liability, workers' compensation, employer's liability, property damage, intellectual property and other insurable risks required by law or contract with retained liability to us or deductibles.
 Many of the exposures are unasserted or proceedings are at a preliminary stage, and it is not presently possible to estimate the amount or timing of any liability.
-However, we do not believe these contingencies and uncertainties will, individually or in aggregate, have a material adverse effect on our operations.
-For contingencies and uncertainties other than income taxes, when it is probable a loss will be incurred and possible to make reasonable estimates of our liability with respect to such matters, a provision is recorded for the amount of such estimate or for the minimum amount of a range of estimates when it is not possible to estimate the amount within the range that is most likely to occur.
+However, we do not believe these contingencies and uncertainties other than income taxes, when it is probable a loss will be incurred and possible to make reasonable estimates of our liability with respect to such matters, a provision is recorded for the amount of such estimate or for the minimum amount of a range of estimates when it is not possible to estimate the amount within the range that is most likely to occur.

 We generate hazardous and non-hazardous wastes in the normal course of our manufacturing operations.
 As a result, we are subject to a wide range of environmental laws and regulations.
 All of our employees are required to obey all applicable health, safety and environmental laws and regulations and must observe the proper safety rules and environmental practices in work situations.
 These laws and regulations govern actions that may have adverse environmental effects, such as discharges to air and water, and require compliance with certain practices when handling and disposing of hazardous and non-hazardous wastes.
 These laws and regulations would also impose liability for the costs of, and damages resulting from, cleaning up sites, past spills, disposals and other releases of hazardous substances, should any such events occur.
 We are committed to complying with these standards and monitoring our workplaces to determine if equipment, machinery and facilities meet specified safety standards.
-Each of our manufacturing facilities is subject to an environmental audit at least once every five years to monitor compliance.
-Also, no incidents have occurred which required us to pay material amounts to comply with such laws and regulations.
+Each of our manufacturing facilities is subject to an environmental amounts to comply with such laws and regulations.
 We are dedicated to ensuring that safety and health hazards are adequately addressed through appropriate work practices, training and procedures.
 We are committed to reducing injuries and working towards a world-class level of safety practices in our industry.
 See Part I, Item 1. - "Business - Safety and Environmental Considerations" for additional discussion of safety and environmental items.